The Graduate Board Oral Examination for candidates for the Ph.D. degree has three major objectives:

 Remote Participation in GBO Exam by Committee Member

-In special circumstances, and with preauthorization, one member of the GBO committee may participate via a remote video and audio platform.
+In special circumstances, and with advance preauthorization, members of the GBO committee may participate via a remote video and audio platform.
 To be considered for approval, the chair of the department/program petitioning for authorization must indicate this request on the GBO form at the time of submission for the Graduate Board approval.
 There should be at least three in-person committee members present for the GBO.
 When possible, the GBO Chair should be selected from those committee members physically present.

 Notification of Committee Members

 After the Chair of the Graduate Board approves the examination request, the original will be sent to the appointed chair of the committee, a copy will be sent to the department, and the Graduate Board will maintain one copy.
 After this point, no substitution of examiners other than those named as alternates can be made without the approval of the Graduate Board Office.
 The chair of the department/program sponsoring the candidate is responsible for notifying the student and examiners of the time and place of the examination.
 For a final examination, examiners should have copies of the candidate’s dissertation and the readers’ letter at least two weeks before to the examination.